Career Counseling: The impact of ethnicity, gender, and class on career choices, career options, and career opportunities: An Interview with My Father.

 Did you ever feel a divide between those who did White collar work and those who did Blue collar work?
 I had one [Caucasian] friend whose father did White collar work.
 Everybody else worked in the Factory.
 I didn’t have many people who encouraged me, in fact I didn’t have anyone who encouraged me to seek out a career as a White collar worker.
 Everybody I knew was at Blue collar work, they worked hard and did the best they could with what they had.

-How do I get work on one of these machines?
 And there was a lot of jealousy.
 People would say, “Why do you want to do that?”
 But everybody who was a White collar worker, except one Black guy, was White.
 They lived in nice homes, lived in nice neighborhoods, had nice cars.
 So, it became evident, at least to me, that if you wanted to live a pretty decent life, you had to get [a job] that paid good money.
 At the Factory, someone could do well, but those jobs weren’t open to Black people.
 And at the Steel Mill, [Blacks] could sweep floors, but you could sweep floors your whole career!
 In fact, when I got hired there the first thing I did when they asked me to sweep floors, I asked my supervisor, “How do I get work on one of these machines?”
 My supervisor administered a test to gauge my ability to do the necessary math, read a blueprint, etc. and I passed the test.
 A few months later a position opened, I bid on it, my bid was accepted, and I was promoted to work as a Drilling Machine Operator.
 I was still attending night school for data processing.

 The older guys at the Steel Mill said to me, ‘We see you coming in with your books and on your breaks, you’re reading all the time.
 If you’re really serious about doing something with your life, don’t stay here more than 3 years.’
 That surprised me and I asked why.
 They said ‘You make good money at this place and what’s gonna happen is that you’re gonna get married, you’re gonna have children, you’re gonna buy a house and then you can’t leave.’
 It was good advice.
 Your mother and I had been married about a year and a ½ , and she was pregnant with your sister.
 So, I knew exactly what they were talking about.
 I continued with Night School for a couple of years and that 3rd year, I left for a position as an air freight agent with one of the major airlines.
 It was a good job and paid more and I didn’t have to get my hands dirty.